socomsystems/documentation/developer_manual/core/unit-testing.rst

   su -c "chmod a+rx data/"
   su -c "chmod a+w data/nextcloud.log"

-Running unit tests for the Nextcloud core project
+Running unit tests for the cyfrSpaces core project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The core project provides core unit tests using different database backends like sqlite, mysql, pgsql, oci (for Oracle).
 Every database to test needs to accesible either